 You’ll be assigned a personal development tutor during your first weeks at Edinburgh Napier.
 They will help you settle into life at university and be your first point of contact for any academic or personal issues you may experience.

 We want you to get the most out of your studies and offer a variety of services and support to develop your academic skills and career prospects.

 Academic skills workshops

-Our academic support advisers are available for informal, confidential assistance.
-They'll work with you on the areas you need to improve, such as time management or making the most of your exams.
-For advice about how we can help, contact firstname.lastname@example.org
+Our Academic Skills Advisers are available for informal, confidential assistance.
+They'll work with you on the areas you need to improve, from academic essay-writing to time management.
+To find out how to access this support see our One-to-one guidance pages on myNapier or, for advice about how we can help, contact email@example.com

 Get ready for University study

 This online resource introduces you to some of the key skills you need for successful University-level study, with tips and advice from students in areas such as effective reading, academic writing, oral presentations, revision and exam strategies.

 We offer free in-sessional English language support to all our international students to help improve your language skills so that you can excel in your studies.
 Practise your English and get feedback to further enhance your learning.

 More about English language support